Overview of Glaucoma

 Patients with characteristic optic nerve and corresponding visual field changes are treated regardless of IOP measurement.
 Lowering the IOP is the only clinically proven treatment.
 For chronic adult and juvenile glaucomas, the initial target IOP measurement is at least 20 to 40% below pretreatment readings.

-Three methods are available: medications, laser surgery, and incisional surgery.
+Three methods are available to lower IOP: medications, laser surgery, and incisional surgery.
 The type of glaucoma determines the appropriate method or methods.

 Medications and most laser surgeries (trabeculoplasty) modify the existing aqueous secretion and drainage system.

-Traditional incisional surgeries (eg, guarded filtration procedures [trabeculectomy], glaucoma drainage implant devices [tube shunts]) create a new drainage pathway between the anterior chamber and subconjunctival space.
+Traditional incisional surgeries (eg, guarded filtration procedures [trabeculectomy] or glaucoma drainage implant devices [tube shunts]) create a new drainage pathway between the anterior chamber and subconjunctival space.
 Newer incisional surgeries enhance trabecular or uveoscleral outflow without creating a full-thickness fistula.

 Key Points

-• Glaucoma is common, often asymptomatic, and contributes heavily to blindness worldwide.
+• Glaucoma is common, often asymptomatic, and is a major cause of blindness worldwide.

 • Suspect glaucoma if patients have elevated IOP, optic nerve abnormalities on ophthalmoscopy, or a family history of glaucoma.

-• Do not rule out glaucoma because IOP is not high.
+• Do not exclude glaucoma because IOP is not high.

 • Screen patients > 40 years and patients with risk factors every 1 to 2 years, based mainly on results of ophthalmoscopy and frequency-doubling technology (to assess visual fields).